REPAIRVITE DIET – LEAKY GUT

-Here is a paelo blogger that is a good resource, we recommend that you sign up for her newsletter, and give her blog post a peek: http://thecuriouscoconut.com/blog/aiprepairvitesurvivalguide Or just got to TheCuriousCoconut.com and click around she has recipes from dinner rolls, to pizza crust and a nomato sauce, to AIP friendly desserts.
+Here is a paleo blogger that is a good resource, we recommend that you sign up for her newsletter, and give her blog post a peek: http://thecuriouscoconut.com/blog/aiprepairvitesurvivalguide Or just got to TheCuriousCoconut.com and click around she has recipes from dinner rolls, to pizza crust and a nomato sauce, to AIP friendly desserts.
 I love the apple crisp!
-Pintrest also has a Repirvite Recipe board.
+Pinterest also has a Repirvite Recipe board.
 Lots of great ideas there!

 We strongly encourage you to build your week around meals that you look forward to and enjoy.
-There are also good replacement for starches – Malanga, frozen yuca, tapioca, coconut flour and sweet potatoes.
+There is also a good replacement for starches – Malanga, frozen yuca, tapioca, coconut flour and sweet potatoes.
 We’ve had a lot of malanga puree as a mashed potato replacement.
 The most critical piece of the puzzle is to plan ahead!
 Trust me, you can start off fine breakfast and lunch, but if you don’t have dinner prepped and your blood sugar crashed it’s easy to fall off the wagon and have to start over.

 Austin, Texas 78749